Floating for pain relief during pregnancyTake the weight off and relax, for the good of mum and baby

 Bond with baby

-Without any other distractions, you may notice the movements or feel the heartbeat of your unborn child more so than otherwise.
+When you float, you are free from distractions.
+In this unique environment you may notice the movements or feel the heartbeat of your unborn child more so than otherwise.

 Some pregnant women find that this rare opportunity to relax in peace and quiet can be a chance to feel more of a profound connection with their baby.